GATB/dsk/README.md

 ## Instructions

-    # get a local copy of minia source code
+    # get a local copy of source code
     git clone --recursive https://github.com/GATB/dsk.git

     # compile the code an run a simple test on your computer